Mind the gap: Challenges of deep learning approaches to Theory of Mind: Towards Theory of Mind: Beyond a task

 \section{Towards Theory of Mind: Beyond a task}

 All these previously highlighted works have tried to understand ToM as a skill that can be learned based on some particular task.
 However, perhaps ToM is not a skill emerging from some task.
 It is not clear whether there exists a simple and explicit cost function or set of rewards for biological systems that would necessarily lead to the emergence of ToM.
-It could be a complex cost function (possibly requiring many cognitive skills) that cannot simply be optimized by training on a specific task.
+It could be a complex cost function that cannot simply be optimized by training on a specific task.

 In ToM research done on humans, there are tasks like the classic "Sally-Anne" task used to measure ToM.
 In this task, the child is presented with two dolls (Sally and Anne) that enact a scene wherein Sally hides a marble in the room before leaving, after which Anne removes it from its location.
-ToM is displayed when the child to understand Sally's false belief that the marble is still where she left it (when Sally returns).
+ToM is displayed when the child understands Sally's false belief that the marble is still where she left it (when Sally returns).
+This task requires understanding that people behave according to what they believe, even if that belief is not aligned with reality.
+Thus, other people may be holding a false belief based on their own perspective.
 However, nobody would claim that children learn ToM by a repeated confrontation with the "Sally-Anne" task.
 ToM is not inherent to a task; it is a specific way humans deal with these types of situations.
 So, it cannot be assumed that simply because a task might require ToM in humans, it does so also in DRL agents.
 They might solve it differently, by learning a shortcut.
 To humans, Sally-Anne-like tasks serve as an evaluation platform of a larger and more complex system trained independently in an open-ended fashion.

 Open-endedness departs from the single-task paradigm to an unbounded number of tasks (or even no task at all, simply a world with different possibilities).
 To the study of ToM, open-ended environments could provide a fruitful playground where agents coordinate, cooperate and compete to solve tasks and, possibly, learn similar strategies to ToM in humans.
 Like human children, DL agents might need to be and learn in an open-ended environment, where ToM skills are necessary and might be acquired through interaction with other agents.
 Recent work \cite{guss2019minerl,wang2020enhanced,samvelyan2021minihack,team2021open,hafner2021benchmarking} has shown how powerful open-endedness can be for learning complex behavior.
 Particularly, \cite{team2021open} introduces XLand, a vast environment where multiple agents learn from a spectrum of completely cooperative to fully competitive tasks.
 Agents trained on XLand learn complex strategies to solve any given task, but it is unknown whether ToM is one of these strategies.
 We encourage researchers to study whether the learning of ToM-like strategies can emerge from complex environments such as XLand.